Social

 • Two paid hours annually for preventive screening visits

-• Up to 16 hours off annually to volunteer, plus $200 for a charity of choice.
+• Up to 16 hours off annually to volunteer

 Invested across five key impact areas on gaps in services and other inequities that adversely impact health